clux/magic-forest/README.md

 - Build up the entire tree mutation by mutation from the initial forest
 - Perform *all* the insertions into a vector or similar, *then* filter out invalids
-- At the end of `mutate` remove duplicates (either by converting to a set here, or using a sort + erase combo)
+- At the end of `mutate` remove duplicates (converting to a set here / sort + erase combo / unique function)
 - Do not use sets *before* you have done inserts and filter in `mutate`
 - Continue doing mutation steps until a stable solution is found
 - No third party libraries